-Meghan Leary, M.Ed..
-Ed.S., is a school psychologist with a background working with children from pre-k through the highschool level.
+Meghan Greaney, M.Ed..
+Ed.S., is a school psychologist with a background working with children from pre-k through the high school level.
 Meghan earned her undergraduate degree from the University of Massachusetts in Psychology.
 She received her Master’s degree and Educational Specialist designation in School Psychology from Worcester State University.
-Meghan currently works in Middleborough, MA, where she supports and empowers middle school students facing a variety of challenges.
-Her focus has been on assisting students in developing the self-regulation skills necessary for navigating the demands of life both within and outside of the academic environment.
+Meghan currently works in Cohasset, MA, where she supports and empowers middle school students facing a variety of academic and social-emotional challenges.
+Her focus has been on assisting students in developing the self-regulation skills necessary for navigating the demands of life both within and outside of the academic environment through academic, behavioral, and social-emotional intervention.
 Meghan has extensive knowledge of the IEP and 504 process, and has been responsible for referral, assessment, development, implementation, and monitoring outcomes.
-Meghan lives in Pembroke, MA.
-She enjoys spending time at the beach, cooking, running, and trying to keep up with her dog, Tess.
+Meghan lives in Marshfield, MA.
+In her free time, she enjoys relaxing at the beach, cooking, running, learning to ski, and trying to keep up with her husband and dog.

 Carolyn Hofford, M.S., CCC-SLP

 Carolyn received her Master’s Degree in Speech and Language Pathology from the University of Vermont in 2009.
 Since working as a Speech and Language Pathologist, she has enjoyed helping kids (including her own) aged 5 - 18 break down complicated processes and make the abstract concrete.
+Carolyn embraces the newest principles of the neurodiversity paradigm to build confidence in all individuals by learning about advocacy, appropriate educational accommodations and functional academic and life skills.
+It’s never too early or late to break old habits and learn new ones.
 As her role as the lead Speech and Language Pathologist at a therapeutic day school in Hingham, she specializes in helping children who have social/emotional difficulties and associated learning challenges.
-For the past seven years, Carolyn has worked side-by-side with Counselors, Psychologists, Psychiatrists, Behaviorists, and Special Educators on a multi-disciplinarian team to help both families of children with learning differences and children with learning differences find success academically and socially.
-She has completed advanced level training in areas of Social Thinking and Executive Function, as these are the top two areas of need in the population in which she serves.
-When Carolyn is not working, she can usually be found at the beach, hiking, skiing or, and most likely, driving her kids around the South Shore to various sporting and music activities.
+For the past twelve years, Carolyn has worked side-by-side with Counselors, Psychologists, Psychiatrists, Behaviorists, and Special Educators on a multi-disciplinary team to help both families of children with learning differences and children with learning differences find success academically and socially.
+She has completed advanced-level training in areas of Social Thinking and Executive Function, as these are the top two areas of need in the population in which she serves.
+When Carolyn is not working, she can usually be found at the beach, hiking, skiing, or, most likely, driving her kids around to various sporting and music activities.

 Katherine Knight, M.Ed.